grandadmiral-thrawn/metQC/_posts/2015-03-25-summary-of-minimum-and-maximum-analyses.markdown

   <div style="width: 25px;"> 20+ %</div>
 </div>

-Since relative humidity often reaches 100 percent, the average standard deviation of relative humidity maximums over one day was twenty percent.
-We would not be concerned even now with using the maximum daily relative humidity value on days where the relative humidity reaches 100 percent.
-If we were to calculate relative humidity at a five-minute resolution, this would likely reduce the difference between daily and hourly maximums.
+The average standard deviation of relative humidity five minute values over one day was twenty percent.
+However, overall, both hourly and five-minute relative humidities were closely related to the daily maximums

 #### RELATIVE HUMIDITY MINIMUMS

 The instantaneous relative humidity minimums can be very different than the five minute minimums.
-The average daily range of the relative humidity minimum as calculated from five-minute and hourly data is 40 percent.
+The average daily difference of the relative humidity minimum versus the mean as calculated from five-minute and hourly data is 40 percent at both time resolutions.
 On VANMET in particular I noticed that even when the 5 minute relative humidity was 100 percent all day, the instantaneous  relative humidity could be much lower.

 #### DEW POINT MAXIMUMS AND MINIMUMS